• Skip to primary navigation

 Make sure the herbs are clean.
 May times I find tiny spiders and other bugs in the leaves!
 Rinse, then pack the herbs into your tea pot or cup.
 I use a glass mason jar to brew my herbal teas.

 To get more flavor from the leaves, snip them up with scissors.
 Pack into the mason jar.
 Boil water, pour over the leaves, then put a saucer over the top to keep the steam from escaping.
 This intensifies the flavor and helps brew a stronger tea.
 Let it steep for 20-45 minutes.
-To make strong tea for iced tea, steep 45 minutes; warm or hot tea, steep 20 minutes.
+To make strong tea for iced tea, steep 45 minutes; for warm or hot tea, steep 20 minutes.

 Allow to cool, then strain the solids from the liquid using cheesecloth or a fine strainer.
-Re-heat if you want hot tea or place in the refrigerator for a refreshing iced tea.
+Reheat if you want hot tea or place in the refrigerator for a refreshing iced tea.

 I hope this lemon balm plant profile has been helpful.
-I love this little herb, and enjoy sharing it with friends who drop by my farm for a visit.
+I love this little herb and enjoy sharing it with friends who drop by my farm for a visit.
 People who are new to herbs are often surprised when I reach down to pluck leaves from a seeming “weed”, crush them in my fingertips, and they smell that heavenly lemon scent.

 Filed Under: Herb Gardens